 I’m always talking to people about different ways they can expand their brand or business on the web.
 If you’re not using social media, you are missing out on potential customers for your business, or potential readers for your blog.
 Sometimes businesses put too much thought into whether or not they need a Facebook page.
 Let me make this really clear: the answer is yes, no matter what.
 Why?
-Because you need to stay in touch with your customers and they are spending more time than ever logged in to Facebook.com.
-Just in case you’re still on the fence, here are five reasons you probably need a Facebook page.
+Because you need to stay in touch with your customers.
+In case you’re still on the fence, here are five reasons you probably need a Facebook page.

-- You run a local business–There are many small local businesses that have not yet bitten the bullet and setup a real website.
+- You run a local business–There are many small local businesses that don’t yet have a website.
 This could be because they do not have the money, the talent, the resources, or they just do not think that they need it.
 Some of these companies are instead opting to use a Facebook fan page as their main page.
 I have seen it on many commercials and even on business cards in lieu of a standalone site.

-- BONUS: You want to separate personal and business–Depending on what type of business or website you have, you may want to keep your Facebook Profile separate from your business contacts.
+- You want to separate personal and business–Depending on what type of business or website you have, you may want to keep your Facebook profile separate from your business contacts.
 This allows you to share photos of the kids, funny stories and anecdotes on your profile page, while sharing info more relevant to your business on your Fan page.

 However you use Facebook, it is a known fact now that it can be an important part of expanding your reach, your business, and your fan base.
 If you decide to do it, make sure you do it right.
 Integrate Facebook into your website; dedicate someone the task of checking the page several times a day for comments from fans.
 And, post interactive material to get fans talking.
 This way, they may share it with their friends, which may draw new fans.